 Okay, let me show you how to make it!

-You only need 9 simple ingredients to make this baked pumpkin custard:
+You only need 9 simple ingredients to make this easy pumpkin custard recipe:

-- Pumpkin Puree: You can use canned or homemade pumpkin purée.
-If you use homemade, make sure your purée is not too watery.
-Don’t use pumpkin pie filling, which isn’t the same thing.
+- Pumpkin Puree: You can use canned or homemade pumpkin puree.
+If you use homemade, make sure your pumpkin purée is not too watery.
+Please use pure pumpkin puree, NOT pumpkin pie filling, which isn’t the same thing.

-- Whipping Cream: Make sure to use heavy cream or whipping cream, not half and half!
+- Whipping Cream: Make sure to use heavy cream or whipping cream, not half and half or whole milk!
 This ensures that this is a nice, creamy pumpkin custard.
+The original recipe I adapted from used coconut cream, but I have not personally tested that out.

 - Eggs: Use large eggs.
 I like pastured raised eggs.
 Use the egg whites as well as the egg yolks.